 Surbiton Crescent trial closure

-Surbiton Crescent forms a key part of the proposed Kingston to Surbiton and Tolworth cycle route.
+Surbiton Crescent forms a key part of the proposed Surbiton to Kingston and Kingston to Tolworth cycle routes.
 It also provides a link to the new Portsmouth Road scheme, via Palace Road.
 In order to improve safety for cyclists and pedestrians we want to reduce traffic on this residential road by restricting vehicular access between Anglesea Road and Surbiton Road except for cyclists, buses and for access to properties.

 The proposal diverts traffic that uses Surbiton Crescent as a through-route.
 However, vehicles travelling to and from Anglesea Road, Palace Road and Uxbridge Road can still use the section of Surbiton Crescent south of Angelsea Road.